Authentication

 Domain information

-You know that your domain has been successfully verified when its status changes from Pending to Verified, as seen below.
+You know that your domain has been successfully verified when its status changes from Pending to Verified, as indicated with an icon of a checkmark within a green circle, as seen below.

 Verified domain